Madeleine Strindberg

-Madeleine Strindberg (born 1955) is a German-born painter, winner of the 1998 Jerwood Painting Prize.
+Madeleine Strindberg (born 1955) is a German-born artist, winner of the 1998 Jerwood Painting Prize.

 Education

 Strindberg graduated from the Byam Shaw School of Art and Royal College of Art in 1985 with a master's degree in painting.

 Work

 Strindberg won the Barclays Bank Award in 1985.
 She was the Artist in Residence at the National Gallery in 1989.
-That same year she also won the GLC Peace Prize.
+That same year, she also won the GLC Peace Prize.
 In 1996, she was awarded the Abbey Award in Painting by the British School at Rome.
 She was one of the artists shortlisted for the John Moores Painting Prize in 1997.
 In 2000, she was once again on the shortlist for the Charles Wollaston Award.

 Preferring to be called an artist as opposed to a painter, Strindberg works with various media.
 She uses 3-dimensional objects, photography and video, as well as the written word to convey her subject matter.
 Painting remains her most frequent medium.
 She uses a lot of unusual materials in her work, from newspaper cuttings to pages from scientific textbooks to her own writings.